Brad Kragthorpe: Early life

 Kragthorpe was born on March 2, 1992, in Flagstaff, Arizona.
-He attended Trinity High School in Louisville, Kentucky, leading them to a state championship appearance as their starting quarterback in 2009.
+He attended Trinity High School in Louisville, Kentucky.
 He then transferred to Holland Hall Preparatory School in Tulsa, Oklahoma for his senior year in 2010, being a top quarterback in the state.
 He led the team to a 10–1 record while throwing for 1,738 yards and 28 touchdowns, later committing to play college football for the Idaho State Bengals.

 Kragthorpe redshirted as a true freshman at Idaho State in 2011.
 He got to play in the team's spring game, known as the "Dave Kragthorpe Classic" in honor of his grandfather, in 2012, completing 12-of-17 passes for 85 yards and a touchdown.
 Prior to the 2012 season, he transferred to as a walk-on to the LSU Tigers where his father was coaching, sitting out the year due to then-current NCAA transfer rules.
 He was a backup quarterback and the team's backup holder during the 2013 season, seeing no playing time.
 He then served as the starting holder in the 2014 and 2015 seasons, gaining notice for a fake field goal where he lateraled for an 18-yard touchdown.
 Kragthorpe played in 25 games in his collegiate career and graduated with a business degree; his only time at quarterback came in a 2014 game when he completed his only pass for an 11-yard touchdown.